 The Associated Schools of Construction (ASC) is the premiere professional association for the development and advancement of construction education.
 It is dedicated to professional growth and fostering excellence in construction communication, scholarship, research, education, and practice.
 It is organized into seven regions across the United States and one international region.
 Regions within the U.S. hold individual student competitions and faculty conferences.
 Since 1989, the Northeast Region (Region 1) has held an annual faculty conference, job fair, and student competition.
-Teams from ASC member schools participate in a competition replicating a real-world response to a Request for Proposal (RFP) in the disciplines of Heavy Highway, Commercial Building, Design-Build and Preconstruction Services.
+Teams from ASC member schools in Region 1 participate in a competition replicating a real-world response to a Request for Proposal (RFP) in the following categories: Heavy-Civil; Commercial Building; Design-Build; and Pre-Construction Services.
 A school may have a team compete in one or more categories.
+Any single category will have not less than four teams and not more than ten teams.